About Radnor Preserves

 Following a move to a food-grade kitchen unit in the Heart of Wales in 2015, the company has gone from strength to strength.
 Radnor Preserves won Double Gold at the World Marmalade Awards for its savoury Smoky Campfire Marmalade, the highest prize in the world of marmalade, with a return listing at Fortnum & Mason.
 Selfridges selected Radnor Preserves for its Meet the Maker campaign introducing undiscovered artisan food producers across the British Isles to its discerning foodie customers.

 Bentley Motors chose our products to help launch their new Bentley at the Frankfurt Motor Show, Heathrow Airport has featured us in their social media advertising campaigns and Radnor Preserves has been served on menus at the Tate Gallery and BAFTA in London to British Embassies across the globe.
-We have been extremely proud to be stocked by wonderful Food Halls & Delicatessens nationwide, delighted to supply Ocado, and to export to Macau, Japan and Choithrams stores across the UAE.
+We have been extremely proud to be stocked by wonderful Food Halls, Delicatessens and Visitor Centres nationwide, delighted to supply Ocado in the UK, and to export to Macau, Japan, the UAE and Qatar.